 - Massive incidence of data fraud/theft

-Global risks from a regional perspective
+Global risks in 2016 from a regional perspective

 Source: The Global Risks Reports 2016, World Economic Forum

 Global risks from climate change to large-scale involuntary migration are becoming increasingly imminent, sometimes in new and unexpected ways.
 If we want to preserve and save the planet, we need to move beyond risk mitigation to build resilience.

 The Top Five Global Risks of Highest Concern

 - Water crises 39.8%